maksimillian1/Jupita-Agent-Web-Typescript/README.md

 }
 ```

+The parameter is optional.
+You can also call it by `agent.feed()`

 ### Call `Rating` API

-to call the API rating is quite easy because it already has built-in parameters such as
+To call the API rating is quite easy because it already has built-in parameters such as

 * `model_name` with a default value `JupitaV1`
 * `listener` if not defined you got `Rating api value is Null`

-If the API returns 200 the response is a JSON with

 you can call this method with

 ```js
 agent.rating()
 ```
+or

 ```js
 agent.rating(ModelName.JUPITA1)